Essays

 3. A conclusion which not only restates the thesis, but leaves the reader with something more, such as speculation on the broader implications of the thesis.

-TypewriterThe first draft of each essay is due by in hard copy AND your section's Learn@UW page by the beginning of section the week it is due.
-You will receive TA and peer feedback by the next section, and the final paper is due in hard copy in section the following week.
+TypewriterThe first draft of each essay is due by in hard copy AND turnitin.com AND your section's Google Drive in lecture the Friday it is due.
+You will receive TA and peer feedback by the following Friday, and the final paper is due in hard copy the Friday after that.

 Peer Reviews